-Participants will pay for their own tickets using personal funds.
+Participants will pay for their own plane tickets and outgoing costs using personal funds.

-Alliance Volunteers: Your budgets for the field are created for you – thus they include estimated airfare costs.
+Alliance Volunteers: Your budgets for the field are created for you – thus the budget will include estimated airfare costs and other outgoing costs.
 You will not need to raise extra funds in order to be reimbursed for plane tickets.
 You will still need to submit a reimbursement form though, as you will initially purchase your flights out of pocket.
-Keep your receipts for your airfare and other travel related expenses (visa, extra baggage, and immunizations) in order to be reimbursed from your support account after your field costs are covered.
+Keep your receipts for your airfare and other travel related expenses (see list below) in order to be reimbursed from your support account after your field costs are covered.
+All reimbursements must be submitted within 30 days of you ending your time with Envision.

 Simple instructions for investing in my ministry: